Home » City Guide

 Annecy is famous for its stunning lake, Lac d’Annecy, one of the cleanest lakes in Europe, which attracts visitors year-round.

-The city also holds a special place in the heart of the French, often recognized for its role in the Resistance during World War II.
+The city also holds a special place in the heart of the French, often recognised for its role in the Resistance during World War II.
 Today, Annecy is a popular destination for outdoor enthusiasts and history buffs alike.

-Walk Distance approx. 2 km / 1.3 miles.
+Walk Distance approximately 2.2 km / 1.4 miles.

-Nimes Self-Guided City Walk
+Nimes City Walk

 The city is renowned for its stunning Roman architecture, including the Arena of Nîmes, one of the best-preserved Roman amphitheaters in the world.